dvcorreia/greenscale/hardware/nodemcu-sensor-pub/README.md

 - Send request to discovery service and check for enrollment state
 - If enrolled in the platform start gathering data on the selected sensors and send
 - If not enrolled in the platform, send request to enroll
-- After that, gather data of sensors and send
+- After that, gather data of sensors and send with timer interrupts

 If the nodemcu disconnects from the Wifi, wait 3 seconds and reset the mcu.
+It is good practice to avoid any float numerical operations, it slows down your code.
+The final version must avoid using the `String` class since it can cause memory leaks.